Enzyme kinetics: Reversible inhibitors

 This notation demonstrates that similar to the Michaelis–Menten equation, where the rate of reaction depends on the percent of the enzyme population interacting with substrate, the effect of the inhibitor is a result of the percent of the enzyme population interacting with inhibitor.
 The only problem with this equation in its present form is that it assumes absolute inhibition of the enzyme with inhibitor binding, when in fact there can be a wide range of effects anywhere from 100% inhibition of substrate turn over to just >0%.
-To account for this the equation can be easily modified to allow for different degrees of inhibition by including a delta V_{max} term.
+To account for this, the equation can be modified to allow for different degrees of inhibition by including a delta V_{max} term.